joshhting/joshhting.github.io/README.md

 - `gulp minify-css` minifies the compiled CSS file
 - `gulp minify-js` minifies the themes JS file
 - `gulp copy` copies dependencies from node_modules to the vendor directory

-## Bugs and Issues

-Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-agency/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/agency/).

-## Custom Builds

-You can hire Start Bootstrap to create a custom build of any template, or create something from scratch using Bootstrap.
-For more information, visit the **[custom design services page](https://startbootstrap.com/bootstrap-design-services/)**.

 ## About